I am often asked, "What can I do to help?"

 What organizations exist nationally that you can support?

 Does the military need a new support organization?
 Many great organizations already exist...doing great things that work.
-This website lists countless organizations that are doing wonderful things already!
+The Operation We Are Here website lists countless organizations that are doing wonderful things already!

 ____________________________________________________________________